-The marginpar command is useful if you want to, for example, add visual reminders to your self in the text.
-I find it useful to define a new command (see section 9) based on the marginpar where the type size is smaller and perhaps also in some colour to make it more visible.
+The \marginpar{} produces the text given as the argument as a paragraph in the margin \marginpar of the document.
+This is useful if you want to, for example, add visual reminders to your self in the text.
+I find it useful to define a new command (see section 10) based on the \marginpar where the type size is smaller and perhaps also in some colour to make it more visible.
+It can be used both for reminders but also as a tool in the text.
+We can for example type in our text next to the first mention of the command in the paragraph to generate the scriptsized command in the margin so that we can easily find where it is mentioned in the text.
+The margin paragraph will start next to where it is located in the text.